redux-saga/saga-query/README.md

 // [urlParser] is a middleware that will take the name of `api.create(name)` and
 //  replace it with the values passed into the action.
 // [simpleCache] is a middleware that will automatically store the response of
-//  endpoints if the endpoint has `request.simpleCache = true`
+//  endpoints if the endpoint has `ctx.cache = true`
 api.use(requestMonitor());

 // This is where all the endpoints (e.g. `.get()`, `.put()`, etc.) you created